cthit/chalmersit-rails/README.md

 You may do the following in a vagrant/docker machine

 # Install dependencies
-Install the following: Ruby, mysql, nodejs, rbenv(with ruby build), cmake (Also maybe: libcurl3 libcurl3-gnutls libcurl4-openssl-dev libmysqlclient-dev mysql-server redis-server) Also, remember to install the right ruby version using rbenv.
+Install the following: Ruby, mysql, nodejs, rbenv(with ruby-build package if needed), cmake (Also maybe: libcurl3 libcurl3-gnutls libcurl4-openssl-dev libmysqlclient-dev mysql-server redis-server) Also, remember to install the right ruby version using rbenv.